 The preparation of financial statements requires management to make certain judgements, accounting estimates and assumptions that affect the amounts reported for assets and liabilities as at the reporting date and the amounts reported for revenues and expenses during the period.
 The nature of estimation means that actual outcomes could differ from those estimates.
-Accordingly, the impact of these estimates, assumptions and judgments on the interim consolidated financial statements in future periods could be material.
-The key sources of estimation uncertainty that have a significant risk of causing material adjustment to the carrying amounts of assets and liabilities are discussed below.
+Accordingly, the impact of these estimates, assumptions and judgments on the Consolidated Financial Statements in future periods could be material.
+The key sources of estimation uncertainty that have a significant risk of causing material adjustment to the carrying amounts of assets and liabilities within the next financial year is discussed below.